softwarecreations/npm-automated-login-totp/README.md

 ---            | ---
-colors         | Colors in terminal commander      | Get command-line arguments totp-generator | Generate TOTP's for login
+colors         | Colors in terminal commander      | Get command-line arguments otplib         | Generate TOTPs and secrets ~~totp-generator | Generate TOTP's for login~~

+##### Changelog
+1.1.8 Refactor & improve NPM Error parser
+1.2.0 Switch from `totp-generator` to `otplib` so that I could add the `--make-secret` option.
+Tweaked stderr parser to respect `--quiet`.

 ##### Credits
 I found [ksafavi/npm-cli-adduser](https://github.com/ksafavi/npm-cli-adduser) which as of 2022-06-20 is unmaintained, 4 years old and not working.
-I forked and changed around 93% of it.
+I forked and changed around 96% of it.
 I basically just kept the command-line switches but DRY'd up the code around them.

 ##### Keywords so that people can find this project
 * LXC